Acyl halide: Aromatic acyl chlorides

 As with other acyl chlorides, it can be generated from the parent acid and other chlorinating agents phosphorus pentachloride or thionyl chloride.

 Representative laboratory routes to aromatic acyl halides are comparable to those for aliphatic acyl halides.
 For example, chloroformylation, a specific type of Friedel-Crafts acylation which uses formaldehyde as a reagent, or by the direct chlorination of benzaldehyde derivatives.

 Acyl bromides and iodides

-Acyl bromides and iodides are synthesized accordingly but are less common.
+Acyl bromides and iodides are less common.
+Triphenylphosphine dibromide ((C6H5)3PBr2) has been used to give acyl bromides.
+Acyl iodides have been prepared using silyl iodides.

 Reactions

 Acyl halides are rather reactive compounds often synthesized to be used as intermediates in the synthesis of other organic compounds.
 For example, an acyl halide can react with: